FreshROMs/android_kernel_samsung_exynos9610_mint/README.md

  - Built with Link-Time Optimizations (LTO) enabled
  - Added additional I/O schedulers, `anxiety` is set as default.
  - Various kernel and performance improvements.
- - Backported changes from the Galaxy S10/Note10.
+ - Backported changes from the Galaxy A51, and Galaxy S10/Note10.
  - Replaced kernel RNG (HWRandom) with SRandom.
  - State notifier support for various kernel drivers.
  - Uses `FLATMEM` instead of `SPARSEMEM`.